srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. Open the IoT hub dropdown, and then click **AZ-220-HUB-_{YOUR-ID}_**.

-    This is the IoT Hub that you created in the previous lab.
+    This is the IoT Hub that you created in the previous exercise.

 1. In the Access Policy dropdown, click **iothubowner**.